 Quiz yourself on these fun facts about Saint Patrick's Day.

-St. Patrick's Day is just a few days away now, but before celebrations really kick-off, it's time to test yourself on some St. Patrick's Day trivia!
+St. Patrick's Day is just weeks away now, but before celebrations really kick off, it's time to test yourself on some St. Patrick's Day trivia!

 Have a go and tell us how you do in the comments section below!

 Here's looking at you, America.
 We have a lot to thank Americans for (although we don't always like to admit it) but they are the ones responsible for all this celebrating on March 17, not the Irish.